 The Bristol Myers Squibb Foundation-American Association for Cancer Research (BMSF-AACR) Design and Implementation of Clinical Trials Workshop

 Read about the 2021 workshop at its AACR page and its mentorship component in the January 28, 2022, issue of Cancer Letter.
-Professor and chair Yu Shyr is a course director, and assistant professor Mario Davidson on the invited faculty roster; Shyr and Davidson are both Academy for Excellence in Education members.
+Professor and chair Yu Shyr is a course director, and associate professor Mario Davidson on the invited faculty roster; Shyr and Davidson are both Academy for Excellence in Education members.

 Resources and Opportunities